flosommerfeld/ESP8266-IKEA-Skarsta-Trotten-Web-Dashboard/README.md

 The dependencies can be installed via the [standard procedure for installing Arduino libraries](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries):

 1. Open the Arduino IDE, select `Sketch` -> `Include Library` -> `Manage Libraries...`.
-2. Search for `Cytron Motor Drivers Library`/`HCSR04 ultrasonic sensor Library`.
+2. Search for `Cytron Motor Drivers Library by Cytron Technologies Sdn Bhd`/`HCSR04 ultrasonic sensor Library by gamegine`.
 3. Click `Install` to install the library.
 4. Restart the Arduino IDE.